 A genuine flapper!
 Complete with fur coat and boa!

-She could have walked right off the movie set Great Gatsby!
+She could have walked right off the movie set of The Great Gatsby!

 The Great Gatsby is a 1925 novel by American writer F. Scott Fitzgerald.
 Set in the Jazz Age on Long Island, near New York City, the novel depicts first-person narrator Nick Carraway's interactions with mysterious millionaire Jay Gatsby and Gatsby's obsession to reunite with his former lover, Daisy Buchanan.
 The novel was inspired by a youthful romance Fitzgerald had with socialite Ginevra King, and the riotous parties he attended on Long Island's North Shore in 1922.